-- The Subject Leader will monitor teachers' planning, assessments, work books, displays, conduct lesson observations or learning walks. - The Subject Leader will review and audit the Key Skills alongside the Head teacher. - All the teaching staff will be involved in any alterations made to the long term planning of the art and design scheme and have a responsibility to ensure that the policy and Key Skills scheme of work are implemented. - The policy will be reviewed every two years.
+- The Subject Leader will monitor teachers' planning, assessments, sketch books and class Big Books, displays and working walls, conduct lesson observations, learning walks and capture pupil voice. - The Subject Leader will review and audit the key skills (Rainbow Continuum and Sticky Knowledge) alongside SLT. - All the teaching staff will be involved in any alterations made to the long-term planning of the Art and Design scheme and have a responsibility to ensure that the policy and key skills (Rainbow Continuum and Sticky Knowledge) scheme of work are implemented. - The policy will be reviewed every two years.